 “Football’s high priest, the oracle who passes judgment on all moral questions.” – Sports Illustrated

 Dungy joined NBC’s Emmy-nominated studio show Football Night in America as an analyst in 2009 and was nominated for a Sports Emmy after his very first season, a rare accomplishment, and later again in 2013.
 He made his NBC Sports debut during the network’s coverage of Super Bowl XLIII and served as a studio analyst for Super Bowl XLVI and Super Bowl XLIX, which became the most-viewed program in U.S. television history.

 Dungy made the playoffs in his final 10 seasons as a head coach before retiring from the NFL in 2008 (seven with Indianapolis; three with Tampa Bay).
 His crowning achievement came in Super Bowl XLI, when he became the first African-American head coach to lead his team to a Super Bowl victory as the Colts defeated the Chicago Bears, 29-17.
-A former NFL defensive back, Dungy is one of only three men in NFL history to win a Super Bowl as both a player and head coach, joining the likes of Mike Ditka and Tom Flores.
+A former NFL defensive back, Dungy is one of only four men in NFL history to win a Super Bowl as both a player and head coach, joining the likes of Mike Ditka, Tom Flores and Doug Pederson.

 Off the field, Dungy is renowned for his contributions to the community – both for civic and charitable causes.
 In August 2007, President George W. Bush appointed Dungy a member of the President’s Council on Service and Civic Participation.
 The 25-member council represents leaders from government, business, entertainment, athletics and non-profit organizations committed to growing the spirit of service and civic participation.
 Dungy is also a best-selling author.